Kobe16/cse15l-lab-reports/LabReport5.md

 **3) Student responds to the TA with results.**
 Hello,
 Thank you for letting me know.
 I now understand what went wrong with my code.
 Originally, I would loop through the given list and increment the variable `longestConsecutiveStreak` everytime the current element had increased by a value of 1.
 I would also reset the `longestConsecutiveStreak` variable anytime the current element had not increased by a value of 1.
-However, I did not account for the fact that this solution would only give the length of the *last* set of consecutive ascending values.
+However, I did not account for the fact that this solution would only give the length of the *last* group of consecutive ascending values.
 This is because the `longestConsecutiveStreak` variable is reset anytime a consecutive ascending streak is broken.
 This could mean that we could have, at one time in the loop, had the maximum consecutive streak stored in the `longestConsecutiveStreak` variable, but we would reset it once the streak was broken.
-In the example above, my method would loop through the array and see that there was a consecutive ascending streak of `1, 2, 3, 4` at first (`longestConsecutiveStreak` = 4), but that would reset
+In the example above, my method would loop through the array and see that there was a consecutive ascending streak of `1, 2, 3, 4` at first (`longestConsecutiveStreak` = 4), but that would reset to 1 when it encountered the value `0`.
+In the end, my method would return `3` because it would see that that the *last* group of consecutive ascending values was of length `3` (`0, 1, 2`).

+To fix this error, I have added another variable called `maxStreak`.
+In each iteration of the loop, I will check if the current value of `longestConsecutiveStreak` is greater than `maxStreak`.
+If it is, I will replace the value of `maxStreak` with the current value of `longestConsecutiveStreak`.
+In the end, I will return `maxStreak`.
+In this new solution, I have found a way to keep track of the length of the *largest* group of consecutive ascending values, independent from other smaller groups/resets in the list of integers.

+I have also added two more test cases to demonstrate that my method works well.
+In the second test, the maximum length of a group of consecutive ascending values is 2 (It appears at the start of the list: `6, 7`).
+In the third test, the maximum length of a group of consecutive ascending values is 3 (It appears at the start of the list: `0, 1, 2`).

+New
 ```
 int longestConsecutiveStreak = 1;
         // int maxStreak = 1;